 I had the pleasure of reading James J. Cudney’s debut novel Watching Glass Shatter last week and what a treat it was!
 You can read my review of the book below and also check out my interview with this incredible author.
 You’ll learn more about James J. Cudney as a reader and writer as we discuss the book and also his plans for the future.

-I’ve come to know James over this past year through our blog communications and he quickly became an inspiration to me as well as a friend.
-I follow his blog @ thisismytruthnow and enjoy every post I read from his book reviews to the 365-day challenge and I can’t forget his dog Ryder’s Monday posts.
-He’s such a wonderful writer and I was so excited to learn that he was publishing his first novel.
-It seems to have happened so quickly and I’m just so proud of Jay and ecstatic to be part of the blog tour!
+I’ve come to know James through our blog communications and he quickly became an inspiration to me.
+I follow his blog @ thisismytruthnow and enjoy every post I read from his book reviews to the 365-day challenges.
+He’s a wonderful writer and I was so excited to learn that he was publishing his first novel.
+It seems to have happened so quickly and I’m ecstatic to be part of the blog tour!
 I hope you’ll enjoy reading this post about his new book.